-The Best Soil Mix for ZZ Plants (Essential Tips)
+Best Potting Soil Mix for ZZ Plants to Thrive

-ZZ plants do best in potting mix that holds moisture yet also drains well.
-They prefer a soil mix with a slightly acidic pH, in the range of 6.0-7.0.
-A soil mix containing 2 parts all-purpose potting mix with 1 part coarse sand and 1 part perlite is an excellent mix for ZZ plants.
+My ZZ plants do best in potting mix that holds moisture yet also drains well.
+They prefer a soil mix with a slightly acidic pH in the range of 6.0-7.0.
+In my experience, a soil mix containing 2 parts all-purpose potting mix with 1 part coarse sand and 1 part perlite is an excellent mix for ZZ plants.
+This provides great drainage, some moisture retention, sufficient nutrients, and a stable base for healthy and robust ZZ plant growth.

 A great way to ensure well-draining soil for ZZ plants is to add ingredients like sand or perlite to a standard potting mix.